-There is a growing trend in organisations relying on outsourced service providers (OSPs) to deliver (often key) elements of their overall service.
-When you surrender service activities, how can you be certain that your OSPs are operating to the standards you require?
-This can be of particular concern where the outsourcing organisation is a regulated entity as regulatory authorities demand that certain standards of practice are maintained.
+There is a growing trend towards organisations relying on outsourced service providers (OSPs) to deliver (often key) elements of their overall service.
+When you surrender service activities to a third party, how can you be certain that the OSP is operating to the standards you require?
+This can be of particular concern if your organisation is a regulated entity as regulators often demand that certain standards of practice are maintained.

 There are many things that you should or could be doing to ensure that OSP performances do not put your service levels at risk.
-For this blog post we have assumed you know who your OSPs are and we have picked what we consider to be the ten most important measures that will allow you to quickly assess how your outsourced arrangements are standing up against expected behaviour.
+In this blog post we have picked what we consider to be the ten most important measures that will allow you to quickly assess how your outsourced arrangements are standing up against expected behaviour.
 For larger organisations, it’s worth noting that pretty much all of the points below can be applied to intra-group outsourcing as well.

 - Put a formal written contract in place with the chosen service provider and ensure that it has the approval of the Board / Governing Body and review it periodically.